AstroTechies/astroneermodding/docs/guides/faq.rst

 My custom item is overwriting another item in the printer menu!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For items that are printed in any printer other than the backpack printer, the item must be to the right of the item's base item in the catalog (i.e., your "Variant Type" must be set to "Right" instead of "Left").

 You may wish to consider creating your own row in the catalog for your item.
+When doing so, you must also ensure that the category sequence number and variation sequence number do not overlap with an existing item.

 How can I reference a base game asset in my own assets?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^